knative/docs/docs/snippets/netadapter-contour.md

-Use the following steps to install and enable Contour and enable its Knative integration.
+Use the following steps to install and enable Contour and set it as the ingress conroller.

 1. Install the Knative Contour controller: